avcoder/unit05-lesson01/slides.md

 transition: slide-left
 ---

-# Bob Ross | Memory Management Artist
+# Memory is Your Canvas | Be Like Bob Ross
 RAM is your canvas; You are the artist; Your brush has the ability to create containers for data

 <img src="/assets/datastr.png" width="800">